legubiao/ocs2_ros2/advance examples/ocs2_raisim/readme.md

 This directory contains an example of an OCS2 simulation of the Anymal robot in the RaiSim physics engine.

+Raisim provided education license for free, you can apply it from [here](https://www.raisim.com/education).
+After you get the license, you can follow the instructions to install the RaiSim and RaiSimUnity.

 ![Anymal In RaiSim](assets/raisim.png)